Last Updated on July 22, 2024.

 Gamay Wine Calories and Alcohol Content

 As a red wine, Gamay is about as low as you can go in terms of calories.
 Your typical 5-ounce pour of Beaujolais Nouveau (Gamay) will run you about 114 calories, though this can vary by a 10 point margin.
-Slightly older and or oak-aged wines, or those made by Beaujolais Cru producers could be up to 130 calories per 5 ounces pour.
+Slightly older and or oak-aged wines, or those made by Beaujolais Cru producers could be up to 130 calories per 5 ounce pour.

 In terms of Gamay alcohol levels (otherwise known as ABV), you can typically expect between 10.5% — 12.5% ABV, though some New World winemaking practices may exceed this.